 - A rain garden may qualify you for a discount on your stormwater bill

-- Click here for more tips and resources!
+- Click here for more tips and resources, including soil testing, tree care, and wildfire hazard maps.

 Want to learn more about Naturescaping?

 Every spring EMSWCD also hosts a Yard Tour, where you can meet homeowners who have transformed their yards and learn how they did it.
-Note that for the 2020 Yard Tour we are offering a special online yard tour where you can participate from the comfort of your home!
+As of 2020, we have transitioned to an online Virtual Yard Tour where you can participate from the comfort of your home!

 A Naturescaping Profile